Webhooks

 Go to the 'Bots' page and navigate to a Bot which was created after you created your webhook.
 You should see a 'Webhooks' tab on the page.
 Clicking it will show a list of all the webhook deliveries for that bot, whether they succeeded and the response from your server.

-Verifying WebhooksCopied!
+Verifying Webhooks

-The signature is included in the X-Webhook-Signature
+- The signature is included in the

-header of each webhook request.
+header of each webhook request

-Webhook Retry PolicyCopied!
+Webhook Retry Policy

 If your endpoint returns a non-2xx status code or fails to respond within 10 seconds, Attendee will retry the webhook delivery up to 3 times with exponential backoff.

-Code examples for processing webhooksCopied!
+Code examples for processing webhooks

 Here are some code examples for processing webhooks in different languages.